Upper School

 Students enrolled in a Hackley ensemble class are eligible to audition for NYSSMA, which determines placement in All-County and All-State ensembles.

-In addition to the three major ensemble classes, the Department also offers other classes in music performance, history, theory and mentorship.
+In addition to the three major ensemble classes, the department also offers other classes in music performance, history, theory and mentorship.

-• Chorus
+• Treble Chorus

-Upper School Chorus is a treble choir offering opportunities to sing folk, jazz, and popular music representative of diverse time periods and cultures.
-Students develop sight-reading skills, learn vocal techniques, and deepen their musicianship.
-Students in grades 10-12 will have the opportunity to audition for the a cappella satellite group.
-All students will perform in formal and informal concerts.
+The Treble Chorus is a non-auditioned soprano/alto ensemble, offering opportunities to sing a variety of repertoire representative of diverse time periods and cultures.
+Students develop sight-reading and ensemble skills, learn vocal technique and deepen their musicianship.
+Each student will have the opportunity to audition for the a cappella satellite group.
+All students will perform in formal and informal concerts throughout the year.

-• Tenor/Baritone/Bass a cappella
+• Male a cappella

-2 meetings per seven-day cycle/1 credit
+3 meetings per eight-day cycle/1 credit

 • String Orchestra and Chamber Ensembles